-7. Goodwill
+6. Goodwill

-The changes in the carrying amount of goodwill during the twenty-four weeks ended May 9, 2008, are as follows (in thousands):
+The changes in the carrying amount of goodwill during the forty weeks ended August 29, 2008, are as follows (in thousands):

-Balance at November 24, 2007 \$ 152,216 Goodwill adjustments related to BBG, Lee & Allen and ECL acquisitions and Australia sale 9,986 Effect of foreign currency translation (1,672) Balance at May 9, 2008 \$ 160,530 The goodwill adjustments for the twenty-four weeks ending May 9, 2008 include the following (in thousands): Additional purchase price recorded for earnouts \$ 11,191 Reduction of accrued expenses (262) Reduction of goodwill related to Australia divestiture (0.40) (943) (943)
+Balance at November 24, 2007 \$152,216 Goodwill adjustments related to BBG, Lee & Allen and ECL acquisitions and Australia sale 11,126 Effect of foreign currency translation (5,080) Balance at August 29, 2008 \$158,262

+The goodwill adjustments for the forty weeks ending August 29, 2008 include the following (in thousands):

+Additional purchase price recorded for earnouts \$12,345 Reduction of accrued expenses and prepaid expenses (354) Reduction of goodwill related to Australia divestiture (865) \$11,126

 The purchase agreements for the acquisitions completed in fiscal 2006 and fiscal 2005 provide for additional purchase consideration for up to five years following the transactions, if specific performance targets are met.
 These earnouts are payable in cash and/or CRA common stock.
-During the twenty-four weeks ended May 9, 2008, CRA recorded \$11.2 million in estimated additional purchase consideration related to these acquisitions, which will be adjusted when the final amounts are agreed to during the third quarter of fiscal 2008.
+During the forty weeks ended August 29, 2008, CRA recorded \$12.3 million in estimated additional purchase consideration related to these acquisitions, of which \$1.0 million in cash and/or CRA common stock was paid during the third quarter of fiscal 2008, \$1.1 million in promissory notes will be paid during the first quarter of fiscal 2009, and the remaining estimated \$10.2 million will be paid when the final amounts are agreed on.
 During fiscal 2007, CRA recorded \$1.2 million in promissory notes related to these acquisitions, which were paid in the first quarter of fiscal 2008.
 Any additional payments related to these contingencies will be accounted for as additional goodwill.

 On March 24, 2008, the Company sold the majority of its Australian-based operations.
 The amount of goodwill allocated to the sale was approximately \$0.9 million, which along with other certain business assets and certain liabilities associated with the Company's Australian competition practice was sold for approximately \$1.9 million and a loss of \$0.5 million was realized.
-The Company was paid \$0.5 million at closing and \$1.4 million will be paid in three equal installments during the third and fourth quarters of fiscal 2008.
-The Company also assessed its intangible assets for impairment and recorded expenses of \$0.9 million for the write-off of intangible assets during the second quarter of fiscal 2008.
+The Company was paid \$0.5 million at closing and \$0.9 million during the third quarter of fiscal 2008.
+The additional \$0.5 million will be paid during the fourth quarter of fiscal 2008.
+The Company also assessed its intangible assets in Australia for impairment and recorded expenses of \$0.9 million for the write-off of intangible assets during the second quarter of fiscal 2008.

-8. Private Placement of Convertible Debt
+7. Private Placement of Convertible Debt

 In 2004, CRA completed a private placement of \$90.0 million of 2.875% convertible senior subordinated debentures due 2034.
 The debentures are CRA's direct, unsecured senior subordinated obligations and rank junior in right of payment to CRA's existing bank line of credit and any future secured indebtedness that CRA may designate as senior indebtedness.
-Pursuant to the terms of the indenture governing the debentures, since the closing stock price did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ended on May 9, 2008, the market price conversion trigger was not satisfied and holders of the debentures are not able to exercise their right to convert the bonds during the third quarter of fiscal 2008.
-This test is repeated each fiscal quarter.
-To date, no conversions have occurred.
+Pursuant to the terms of the indenture governing the debentures, since the closing stock price did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ended on August 29,

-8. Private Placement of Convertible Debt (Continued)
+7. Private Placement of Convertible Debt (Continued)